 Credit card debt

 A credit card can be a powerful financial tool, if used correctly.
 However, it can turn into a bad debt when you use it to make large purchases but only make the minimum payment each month – or worse, pay it AFTER the due date.
 These will incur unnecessarily high charges and interest, not to mention risking a bad score on your credit report.

-Contact your loan provider or bank immediately when you have difficulties meeting your loan repayment schedule.
-Chances are the banks will be open to negotiations as they will also want to minimize the chances of a non performing loan (meaning you don’t pay your loan at all).
-So before things get messy, try to work something out with your bank.
+Contact your loan provider or bank immediately if you have difficulties meeting your loan repayment schedule.
+Chances are the banks will be open to negotiations as they will also want to minimize the chances of a non-performing loan (meaning unpaid loans).
+Before things get messy, try to work something out with your bank.

-Alternatively, you can also reach out to Agensi Kaunselling dan Pengurusan Kredit (AKPK) also known as the Credit Counselling and Debt Management Agency which was established by Bank Negara Malaysia.
-Their services are free and they offer counselling and advice on financial management and also assist individuals with their debt problems through their Debt Management Programme.
+Alternatively, you can also reach out to Agensi Kaunselling dan Pengurusan Kredit (AKPK), also known as the Credit Counselling and Debt Management Agency, established by Bank Negara Malaysia.
+Their services are free, and they offer counselling and advice on financial management and also assist individuals with their debt problems through their Debt Management Programme.

 Before taking up a loan, compare loans from banks as this can help you to get the best interest rates.
-You can skip all the hassle by using the free personal loan comparison tool from CompareHero.my which will help you compare and get the best deal for a personal loan.
+You can skip most of the hassle using the tools like the free personal loan comparison tool from CompareHero.my.